Peoria people: History

 After the Civil War, most of the confederated tribe signed the 1867 Omnibus Treaty.
 By this means, the US federally government purchased land from the Quapaw tribe and relocated the majority of the Confederated Peoria tribe onto a 72000 acre reservation in Indian Territory, part of present-day Ottawa County, Oklahoma.
 Congress enacted a law to unite the Miami tribe, then also in Kansas, and assign them to lands with the Confederated Peoria.

 In 1893, under the Dawes Act, the US broke up communal lands in Indian Territory to speed assimilation and make more land available for sale to non-Indians.
 Allotments were made to enrolled heads of households over the next few years, to extinguish Indian claims and enable the territories to be admitted as a state.
 In 1907, after admission of Oklahoma, any "surplus" land as determined by the US in former Confederated Peoria territory was transferred to Ottawa County, which could sell it.

-Under the Dawes Act and Curtis Act of 1898, the US government conducted registration of tribal members in order to make individual allotments of land to heads of families.
-They believed that encouraging subsistence agriculture was the way to bring the tribal members into European-American practices.
+Under the Dawes Act and Curtis Act of 1898, the US government created rolls of tribal citizens to make individual allotments of land to heads of families.
+They believed that encouraging subsistence agriculture was the way to forcibly assimilate the tribal citizens into European-American practices.
 It also enabled them to break up the communal culture and make land available for sale to whites.
-At the same time, they forced tribal governments to dismantle before Oklahoma was admitted as a state.
-The Peoria lost much of their land in these transactions and suffered with the pressure to give up their culture.
+At the same time, they forced tribal governments to be dismantled before Oklahoma was admitted as a state.
+The Peoria lost much of their land in these transactions and suffered from the pressure to give up their culture.
 For decades, the Bureau of Indian Affairs appointed tribal chiefs, who previously had been selected by hereditary roles.

-The federal government changed its approach during the President Franklin D. Roosevelt administration, after realizing the adverse effects of those actions.
-In 1934 it passed a law encouraging federally recognized tribes (generally those who had been on reservations) to reorganize their governments, encouraging a constitutional, representative model similar to that of the US and states.
+The federal government changed its approach during the President Franklin D. Roosevelt's administration, after realizing the adverse effects of those actions.
+In 1934 it passed a law to encourage federally recognized tribes (generally those who had been on reservations) to reorganize their governments, encouraging a constitutional, representative model similar to that of the US and states.
 Similarly, the Oklahoma Indian Welfare Act was passed in 1939.
 Under that, the Confederated Peoria reorganized and re-established its historical form of council government.

 During the 1950s, the US government changed policies again, promoting Indian termination to end its special relationship with tribes that it believed were ready to be independent.
 It terminated the Peoria tribal government, which lost federal recognition in 1959.
-Tribal members objected and began the process to regain federal recognition, because it provided important education and welfare benefits.
-They achieved federal recognition in 1978.
+Tribal citizens objected and began the process to regain federal recognition, because it provided important education and welfare benefits.
+They regained federal recognition in 1978.
 The Miami tribe was never 'terminated'.

-Descendants of the Piankeshaw, Kaskaskia, and Wea, who were all members of the Illinois Confederacy, are also enrolled in the Peoria Tribe of Indians of Oklahoma.
+Descendants of the Piankeshaw, Kaskaskia, and Wea, who were all part of the Illinois Confederacy, are also enrolled in the Peoria Tribe of Indians of Oklahoma.